Forced Marriage of Children Happens in America, Too

 Amin is a rare child marriage survivor who escaped captivity and eventually returned to the U.S. This was thanks to the fact that, before the final trip to Pakistan, Amin had briefly entered foster care because her parents had beaten her severely for dating in high school.

 Despite that, in foster care, she missed home.
 She felt sick with sadness when her mother visited the group home on Saturdays to bring a week’s worth of home-cooked halal food.
-She felt stripped of her Muslim identity at the group home.
+She felt stripped of her Muslim identity.
 She ran away and returned to her parents’ house.

 At age 14, Amin stopped going to school and lived covertly at home.
-CPS workers made weekly surprise visits, but Amin would hide in the closet during the inspections.
+CPS workers made weekly surprise visits, but Amin hid in the closet during the inspections.

-After she and her family moved to Pakistan when Amin was 15, her parents returned to the United States five months later.
-Unaware that Amin’s uncle had called CPS, her mother was arrested upon her return and charged with kidnapping.
+Five months after she and her family moved to Pakistan, Amin’s parents returned to the United States.
+Because her uncle had called CPS, Amin’s mother was arrested upon her return and charged with kidnapping.

 Her father had no choice but to ask Amin’s husband to allow Amin to return to the United States.